joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-21-ordo-salutis-x-our-new-inheritance-spirits-witness-in-our-adoption.md

 And just being dead is not enough:

->Ephesians 2:1–3 And you were dead in the trespasses and sins  in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience—  among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.
+>Ephesians 2:1-3 (CSB) And you were dead in your trespasses and sins 2 in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
+3 We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.

 And just when we think that Paul is being too critical or even too harsh, look at what the Apostle John has to say :

->John 3:36 Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.
+>John 3:36 (CSB) The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

 So you see, by being born and apart from God, we are doubly both dead in our trespasses and by nature children of the wrath of God.

 Paul explains this in the best way by way of comparing our original father, Adam, and the second Adam, Jesus Christ:

+>Romans 5:12–21 (CSB)
->Romans 5:12–21 Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned—  for sin indeed was in the world before the law was given, but sin is not counted where there is no law.
-Yet death reigned from Adam to Moses, even over those whose sinning was not like the transgression of Adam, who was a type of the one who was to come.
+><sup> 12 </sup> Therefore, just as sin entered the world through one man, and death through sin, in this way death spread to all people, because all sinned.

+><sup> 13 </sup> In fact, sin was in the world before the law, but sin is not charged to a person’s account when there is no law.

+><sup> 14 </sup> Nevertheless, death reigned from Adam to Moses, even over those who did not sin in the likeness of Adam’s transgression.
+He is a type of the Coming One.

-But the free gift is not like the trespass.
-For if many died through one man’s trespass, much more have the grace of God and the free gift by the grace of that one man Jesus Christ abounded for many.
-And the free gift is not like the result of that one man’s sin.
-For the judgment following one trespass brought condemnation, but the free gift following many trespasses brought justification.
-For if, because of one man’s trespass, death reigned through that one man, much more will those who receive the abundance of grace and the free gift of righteousness reign in life through the one man Jesus Christ.
+><sup> 15 </sup> But the gift is not like the trespass.
+For if by the one man’s trespass the many died, how much more have the grace of God and the gift which comes through the grace of the one man Jesus Christ overflowed to the many.

+><sup> 16 </sup> And the gift is not like the one man’s sin, because from one sin came the judgment, resulting in condemnation, but from many trespasses came the gift, resulting in justification.

+><sup> 17 </sup> If by the one man’s trespass, death reigned through that one man, how much more will those who receive the overflow of grace and the gift of righteousness reign in life through the one man, Jesus Christ.

-Therefore, as one trespass led to condemnation for all men, so one act of righteousness leads to justification and life for all men.
-For as by the one man’s disobedience the many were made sinners, so by the one man’s obedience the many will be made righteous.
-Now the law came in to increase the trespass, but where sin increased, grace abounded all the more,  so that, as sin reigned in death, grace also might reign through righteousness leading to eternal life through Jesus Christ our Lord.
+><sup> 18 </sup> So then, as through one trespass there is condemnation for everyone, so also through one righteous act there is justification leading to life for everyone.

+><sup> 19 </sup> For just as through one man’s disobedience the many were made sinners, so also through the one man’s obedience the many will be made righteous.

+><sup> 20 </sup> The law came along to multiply the trespass.
+But where sin multiplied, grace multiplied even more

+><sup> 21 </sup> so that, just as sin reigned in death, so also grace will reign through righteousness, resulting in eternal life through Jesus Christ our Lord.

 Now I know that is a long passage, but let me put together a pros and cons list to help better see Paul’s point: